double-tilde/site/content/articles/static-site-obsidian-symlink.md

 ## The Problem

 Obsidian has a "vault" which is just the directory Obsidian looks at to find the markdown files that make up your notes.
 My vault lives in `~/docs/braintwo/` - "braintwo" is the name of my vault.
 My website lives in my projects directory at `~/projects/double-tilde-site`.
 As you can see, this directory is completely unrelated to my vault directory.
-Obsidian lets you have multiple vaults, which can be useful if you have one for work or one for university for keeping these things separate.
+Obsidian lets you have multiple vaults, which can be useful if you have one for work and one for university, it lets you keep these things separate.
 However, I don't want to use multiple vaults in this case, I want as little friction as possible between having an idea for an article and writing that article.

 ## The Solution: Symlinks